“We must ensure our system of higher education offers world-class quality for a world class economy.”- Bob Taft.

-NBA, or the National Board of Accreditation, is an autonomous government body that is responsible for the accreditation various technical and professional programs of institutions across the country.
+NBA, or the National Board of Accreditation, is an autonomous government body that is responsible for the accreditation of various technical and professional programs of institutions across the country.
 They also monitor and suggest necessary progressive changes both in and around the curriculum.
-The NBA is responsible for assuring the quality of education especially of the professional programmes like engineering and technology, management, architecture, pharmacy and hospitality.
+The NBA is responsible for assuring the quality of education especially professional programs like engineering and technology, management, architecture, pharmacy, and hospitality.

 The NBA undertakes the assessment of quality standards, of various educational institutions, and they does that with the help of a well-written objectives and guidelines.

-The following are the broad objectives of NBA
+The following are the broad objectives of the NBA

-• To dedicate for building a technical education system, as facilitators of human resources that will match the national goals of growth by competence, contribution to economy through competitiveness and compatibility with societal development.
+• To dedicate to building a technical education system, as facilitators of human resources that will match the national goals of growth by competence, contribution to the economy through competitiveness, and compatibility with societal development.

-• To provide the quality benchmarks targeted at global and national stockpile of human capital in all fields of technical education.
+• To provide the quality benchmarks targeted at the global and national stockpiles of human capital in all fields of technical education.

-These objectives are more like in a general perspective and the thing what most would probably look into, will be about the different steps in their accreditation programme of the NBA.
+These objectives are more like in a general perspective and the thing that most would probably look into will be the different steps in their accreditation program of the NBA.
 And YES!.
-We are definitely going to mention about the process of the accreditation programme.
+We are definitely going to mention the process of the accreditation program.
 Here goes….

 Steps for accreditation

-The (any) institution has to go through some steps in order to receive the accreditation.
+The (any) institution has to go through some steps in order to receive accreditation.
 They have to fulfill certain conditions put forward by the NBA.
-And finally, there will be a visit by some authorised personnels from it to assess and evaluate the institution and other deciding factors related to it.
-The following is about what each have to do in the accreditation process
+And finally, there will be a visit by some authorized personnel from it to assess and evaluate the institution and other deciding factors related to it.
+The following is about what each has to do in the accreditation process

 Accreditation Process Flow- What to do.

-•Institution- Complete a Self Assessment Report, and evaluate yourself and bridge gaps that you may find(Leads to improvements in the Institution’s functioning)
+•Institution- Complete a Self Assessment Report, evaluate yourself, and bridge gaps that you may find(Leads to improvements in the Institution’s functioning)